 What is the average contact to sales success ratio in direct brochure mailings?

-Opinions expressed by Entrepreneur contributors are their own.Without having specific information about your products and target markets (the kinds of companies within the delivery industry are you seeking to engage and your geographic footprint--local, regional, national and global) it's hard to make good recommendations.
+We're a new startup corporation and are wondering what the most cost-effective method is to market our new products.
+It seems that our trade magazine marketing did very little, but our website and brochure mailings did very well.
+What is the best route to market a new commercial product to the delivery industry?Without having specific information about your products and target markets (the kinds of companies within the delivery industry are you seeking to engage and your geographic footprint--local, regional, national and global) it's hard to make good recommendations.

 That said, a general rule of thumb on direct mail return is 1-3 percent, with 1 percent being average, 2 percent good, and 3 percent really good.
 You can easily boost this ratio of return through coordinated campaigns and strong sales processes including phone contact and e-mail marketing in the mix.
 Research the most cost-effective methods: face-to-face networking, transportation marketing and web-based tools.